-Before attempting to use PC-10, the general instructions for bonding flat and contoured PhotoStress sheets, presented in Application Note B-223, should be thoroughly reviewed.
-This application note contains additional step-by-step procedures (including pictorial details) that must be followed without exception in order to achieve a good bond between the coating and the test part.
+Important: Before attempting to use PC-6, the general instructions for bonding flat and contoured PhotoStress sheets presented in Application Note B-223 must be thoroughly reviewed.
+This application note contains additional step-by-step procedures (including pictorial details) that must be followed without exception order to achieve a good bond between the coating and the test part.